 International Healthcare As A Nomad

-When we dream about exploring the world we envision dramatic landscapes, crystal clear blue waters, dolphin swims, and exotic foods.
-Not broken ankles, food poisoning, or dengue fever.
+When we dream about exploring the world we envision dramatic landscapes, swimming with whales, and exciting new food.
+Not exotic rashes, food poisoning, or dengue fever.

 So, what happens if you get deathly ill at sea?
 Or have a serious injury on a remote island?
 What do you do about regular doctor’s visits while in a foreign country?

-We sailors, perpetual travelers, and digital nomads don’t live in a world built with us in mind.
-Because while some countries may have universal health coverage for their citizens, that doesn’t mean they will fit the bill for us travelers, in most cases, they won’t.
+We sailors and digital nomads don’t live in a world built with us in mind.
+Domestic health insurance doesn’t work abroad and while some countries may have universal health coverage for their citizens, that doesn’t mean they will fit the bill for us travelers (in most cases, they won’t).
+Even if you are lucky enough to be a citizen of a country with a good health program, it won’t do you any good if you aren’t in your home country.

-Thankfully, as our community grows, so do our options.
-There are now plans tailored for all types of traveling lifestyles.
+Thankfully, there are plans tailored for all types of traveling lifestyles.
 And we are not talking about old-school travelers’ insurance aimed at the typical vacationer.
-We’re talking legit global health plans.
+We’re talking legit global health plans for full time travelers and expats.

-I recently had my first surgery in a foreign country after more than a decade of being a perpetual traveler and digital nomad.
-I also filed my first claim with my international health insurance.
-So, it feels like a good time to cover the subject of healthcare abroad.
+In 2022 I had my first surgery in a foreign country and filed my first claim with my international health insurance.
+So, right after that, it felt like a good time to cover the subject of healthcare abroad.
 The costs, quality of care, and in general share what we’ve learned over the years from our smattering of global medical experiences.

 Quality of Care Abroad

 Overall, we’ve been able to find caring, knowledgeable, and experienced doctors throughout our travels.
-In some places, like Panama, South Africa, and here in New Zealand, we have experienced an incredible quality of care at a fraction of what it would cost in the USA.
+In some places, like Panama, South Africa, Thailand and New Zealand, we have experienced an incredible quality of care at a fraction of what it would cost in the USA.

 Medical For Extreme Remote Travel